-According to the NBER, the shortest recession took place in the 1980s and only lasted six months while the longest went from 1873 to 1879, lasting 65 months.
-However, clocking in at 18 months, the Great Recession has been the longest recession since World War II.
+According to the NBER, the shortest recession occurred following the Covid-19-related shutdowns and lasted two months, while the longest went from 1873 to 1879, lasting 65 months.
+The Great Recession lasted 18 months between December 2007 and June 2009 and was the longest recession since World War II.

-Statistically, periods of expansion tend to last longer than periods of recession.
-From 1945 to 2019, the average expansion lasted 65 months while the average recession lasted 11 months.
+Periods of economic expansion tend to last longer than periods of recession.
+From 1945 to 2020, the average expansion lasted 64 months, while the average recession lasted ten months.

-In terms of severity, the Great Recession that occurred between 2007 and 2009 was the most severe economic drawdown since the Great Depression of the 1930s.
-This recession was considered particularly damaging due to its duration, unemployment levels that peaked around 10% and the widespread impact on the housing market.
+The Great Recession between 2007 and 2009 was the most severe economic drawdown since the Great Depression of the 1930s.
+This recession was considered particularly damaging due to its duration, unemployment levels that peaked at around 10%, and the widespread impact on the housing market.

-No two recessions are exactly the same, and that goes for what causes them.
-But generally speaking, recessions happen when something causes a loss of confidence among businesses and consumers.
-The recession that occurred in 2020 could be considered an outlier, as it was sparked largely by an external global event, rather than internal economic causes.
+The causes of recessions can vary greatly.
+Generally speaking, recessions happen when something causes a loss of confidence among businesses and consumers.
+The recession that occurred in 2020 could be considered an outlier, as it was mainly sparked by an external global health event rather than internal economic causes.

-The mechanics behind a typical recession work something like this.
-As consumers lose confidence, they stop spending, driving down demand for goods and services.
+The mechanics behind a typical recession work like this: consumers lose confidence and stop spending, driving down demand for goods and services.
 As a result, the economy shifts from growth to contraction.
-This can, in turn, lead to job losses, a slowdown in borrowing and a continued decline in consumer spending.
+This can, in turn, lead to job losses, a slowdown in borrowing, and a continued decline in consumer spending.

 Here are some common characteristics of recessions:

-High interest rates make borrowing money more expensive, and therefore limit the amount of money available to spend and invest.
-In the past, the Federal Reserve has raised interest rates to protect the value of the dollar or prevent the economy from overheating, which has at times resulted in recession.
+High interest rates make borrowing money more expensive, limiting the amount of money available to spend and invest.
+In the past, the Federal Reserve has raised interest rates to protect the value of the dollar or prevent the economy from overheating, which has, at times, resulted in a recession.

 For example, the 1970s saw a period of stagnant growth and inflation that came to be known as “stagflation.”
-In an attempt to fight it, the Fed raised interest rates throughout the decade, which created the recession of 1980–1982.
+To fight it, the Fed raised interest rates throughout the decade, which created the recessions between 1980 and 1982.

-If demand for housing falls, so too does the value of people’s homes.
-Homeowners may no longer be able to tap the equity in the houses through vehicles such as second mortgages.
-As a result homeowners may have less money in their pockets to spend, reducing consumption in the economy.
+If housing demand falls, so does the value of people’s homes.
+Homeowners may no longer be able to tap their house’s equity.
+As a result, homeowners may have less money in their pockets to spend, reducing consumption in the economy.

 A stock market crash occurs when a stock market index drops severely.
 If it falls by at least 20%, it enters what is known as a “bear market.”
 Stock market crashes can result in a recession since individual investors’ net worth declines, causing them to reduce spending because of a negative wealth effect.
-It can also cut into confidence among people, causing them to spend and hire less.
+It can also cut into confidence among businesses, causing them to spend and hire less.

 Real wages describe how much income an individual makes when adjusted for inflation.
 In other words, it represents how far consumer income can go in terms of the goods and services it can purchase.

 When real wages shrink, a recession can begin.
-Consumers can lose confidence when they realize their income isn’t keeping up with inflation, which can lead to less spending and economic slowdown.
+Consumers can lose confidence when they realize their income isn’t keeping up with inflation, leading to less spending and economic slowdown.

-Asset bubbles are to blame for some of the biggest recessions in U.S. history, including the stock market bubble in the 1920s, the tech bubble in the 1990s, and the housing bubble in the 2000s.
+Asset bubbles are to blame for some of the most significant recessions in U.S. history, including the stock market bubble in the 1920s, the tech bubble in the 1990s, and the housing bubble in the 2000s.

-Deflation is a drop in prices, which can be caused by oversupply of goods and services.
+Deflation is a widespread drop in prices, which an oversupply of goods and services can cause.
 This oversupply can result in consumers and businesses saving money rather than spending it.
 This is because consumers and businesses would rather wait to purchase goods and services that may be lower in price in the future.
-As demand falls and people spend less, recession can follow due to the contraction in consumption and economic activity.
+As demand falls and people spend less, a recession can follow due to the contraction in consumption and economic activity.

-When the economy begins to slow down, businesses may have fewer customers because consumers have less real income to spend.
+Businesses may have fewer customers when the economy begins to slow down because consumers have less real income to spend.
 So they institute layoffs as a cost-cutting measure, which means unemployment rates rise.

-As more people lose their jobs, they have less to spend on discretionary items, which means less sales and revenue for businesses.
-Individuals who are able to keep their jobs may choose to save their money rather than spending it, which again, leads to less revenue for business.
+As more people lose their jobs, they have less to spend on discretionary items, which means fewer sales and lower revenue for businesses.
+Individuals who can keep their jobs may choose to save their money rather than spend it, leading to less revenue for businesses.